 3. Lack of References = No Job Offer

 Shocking but true, the trend of getting jobs using references is still a hot favourite method of getting a decent job.
-There have been several cases wherein average students have got jobs in top shipping companies because they have father or uncle working there as chief engineer or captain; whereas bright students are still jobless because either they don’t have a god father in the industry or lack hundred of dollars to pay as bribe.
+There have been several cases wherein average students have got jobs in top shipping companies because they have father or uncle working there as chief engineer or captain; whereas bright students are still jobless because either they don’t have a family member in the industry or lack hundred of dollars to pay as bribe.

 Either ways, an unjust and unfair condition is being created which is eventually making the present situation grimmer.
 Though people might shout slogans against corruption or even get themselves enrolled in a debate against the same, the fact is, when it comes to personal level, the definition of immorality changes, drastically.

 While the aspect of networking is necessary towards any job, it should be the only way into gaining a cadetship.
 While the value of networking is immense in today’s environment, merit and quality must always trump “daddy’s contacts”.
 It is one thing for it to be taught as a soft skill and another when it is the only way in.

 4. Shipping Companies Showing No Respect for Fresh Graduates

 Let’s face the fact that a certain shipping company hires a fresh graduate with the sole intention and hope to retain him or her as a third officer or a fourth engineeronce the necessary certifications are achieved.
 The companies don’t entertain newly graduates as respect to the degree or training they have.
 Don’t believe me?
 Visit a shipping company or a ship and see how the cadets and junior engineers are treated and you would get to know what I mean.
 We agree that they are fresh and naive, but they are future officers and captains.
 Give them their due respect.

 The moral of the story is until the companies stop treating young professionals as “liabilities”, the loyalty will not have a place in employer-employee relationship, leading to reduction in retaining power of the company.
 Give respect, and get respect in return.